This post may contain affiliate links. Please read our disclosure policy.

 - Blueberries – The star of the show here, blueberries add moisture when they bake in the oven and, of course, that gorgeous summery blueberry flavor to every bite.
 If you use frozen berries, don't defrost them first, or they'll turn your muffins blue!

-Add the wet ingredients and mix just until combined.
-Add the berries, tossed with a tiny bit of starch to prevent them from sinking right to the bottom of the batter, place in the muffin wells and bake.
+- Toss the blueberries with a bit of cornstarch to prevent them from sinking right to the bottom of the batter.

 Use room temperature ingredients